 Workshop on the concepts of “commercial scale” and “commercial purpose” in the context of IP infringements – 19.09.2014

-The Commission intends to hold the first economic workshop on 19 September to discuss the concepts of “commercial scale” and “commercial purpose” in the context of IP infringements.
-Potential participants will be selected from the list mentioned above by mid-August in order to provide them sufficient time for their respective arrangements.
+The Commission held the first economic workshop on 19 September to discuss the concepts of “commercial scale” and “commercial purpose” in the context of IP infringements.
+Participants were selected from the list mentioned above

 A second workshop will take place in the first quarter of 2015.
 Further information will be published in due course.